-ADVANCED PLACEMENT STATISTICS Course Number: 1210320 Semesters: 2 Credits: 1.0 Prerequisites: 90 in Honors Algebra II or 85 in Honors Pre-Calculus or 85 in Honors Probability and Statistics
+ADVANCED PLACEMENT STATISTICS

+Prerequisites: At least 90 in Honors Algebra II or 85 in Honors Pre-Calculus or 85 in Honors

+Probability and Statistics

 The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-The main conceptual themes covered are: exploring data, sampling and experimentation, anticipating patterns using probability and simulation, and statistical inference, including hypothesis testing.
+The main conceptual themes covered are exploring data, sampling and experimentation, anticipating patterns using probability and simulation, and statistical inference including hypothesis testing.
 Students must take the national Advanced Placement exam in May, at their own expense.